 Alternatives

-If you can’t build a root cellar (you are renting, can’t afford it now, or simply don’t want to commit…), there are some other off-grid refrigeration options.
+There are other off-grid refrigeration options if you can’t build a root cellar (you are renting, can’t afford it now, or don’t want to commit…).

 These methods employ the same basic ideas as root cellaring – using the ground to create a dark, cold, and humid environment – but don’t require as much space or effort.